Configure end-to-end HTTPS encryption

 Resource Group

-Select a resource group for the server group.
+Select the resource group to which the server group belongs.

 Session Persistence